Strait of Hormuz Closure Could Disrupt Global Energy Markets

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Greater reliance on domestic energy production would strengthen U.S. leverage in global energy markets and reduce exposure to foreign chokepoints.
+Secure domestic energy production reduces U.S. exposure to foreign supply chokepoints.

 Institutional View